Le-Anh-Duy/Bus-routing-application/README.md

 So before implement the two classes, I will make a class names `query` which will contain all the similar method of the twos.
 So when i implement the `RouteVarQuery` and `StopQuery` classes, i just need to inherit from the `query` class and add in some functions that are specified for each kind of object.

+#### 0.2.
+Inspecting the code.
 The code should look like this.
+It will act like a data structure that manage the data being put in it.

 ```python
 import json
 import csv